moniar412/nestedIDR/README.md

 The folder named example_run_chipseq includes the main functions for fitting real data using the hierarchical IDR model.

-**Questions, comments and remarks about the code should be addressed to: Monia Ranalli, email: monia.ranalli at uniroma1.it**
+**Questions, comments and remarks about the code should be addressed to: Monia Ranalli, email: monia.ranalli at uniroma1.it and Yafei Lyu: lyuyafei@gmail.com**